St. Louis Science Center to debut mummy exhibit, including a baby crocodile and a man with snazzy boots

 Like the Baron Von Holz, a German nobleman found wearing his best leather boots in the family crypt of a 14th century castle.
 Or a falcon, fish, dog and baby crocodile, mummified by the Egyptians to keep royals company in the afterlife.

-“Mummies of the World: The Exhibition” opens at the science center on Feb.
-6, the center announced Monday.
-It includes more than 125 real mummies and artifacts, as well as multimedia stations to help visitors take a 4,500-year journey to learn their stories.
+“Mummies of the World: The Exhibition” opens Feb.
+6, the science center announced Monday.
+The exhibition includes more than 125 real mummies and artifacts, as well as multimedia stations that will take visitors on a 4,500-year journey to learn their stories.

 The exhibition will be open through Sept.
 6.